-This meteoric growth is a double-edged sword.
+But this meteoric growth is a double-edged sword.
 More vacation rentals means more competition, and if you can’t keep up with the amenities, offerings, and experiences guests are looking for, you can expect your piece of the pie to crumble.
+This is especially true as online travel agencies continue to grow and change.
+As of June 2019, Mariott and Airbnb have both released new luxury vacation rental wings of their business (We're honored that Airbnb's new platform, Airbnb Luxe, chose seven of our homes to participate, and that Marriott also chose to list our homes on the Homes and Villas vacation rental segment), suggesting the travel trend isn't going anywhere anytime soon.

-Here’s a list of 18 ways you can earn more from your vacation rental in 2018, including strategies for improving the guest experience, how to manage your revenue, and several vacation rental marketing tips.
+So, what's the best way to rent a vacation home?
+Here’s a list of 20 ways you can earn more from your vacation rental in 2020, including strategies for improving the guest experience, how to manage your revenue, how to market vacation rental property, and several specific vacation rental marketing tips.

 1. Be straightforward and accurate in your description